Jaineel-Doshi/FactShareJD/README.md

 ## About The Project
 A social media website built for users to share facts with friends!

+Note: Some files have been omitted because the project is deployed.

 ## Built With
  Django, Postman, PostgreSQL/pgAdmin, AWS RDS/S3, Bootstrap, Heroku, Python, Javascript, CSS, HTML